leepeterson/WP-REST-Starter/README.md

 ## Introduction

-Since the infrastructure of the WordPress REST API got merged into Core and more and more will be integrated, it's obvious for others to jump on the bandwagon.
+Since both the infrastructure and the first set of endpoints of the WordPress REST API got merged into Core, it’s obvious for plugin and even theme authors to jump on the bandwagon.
 This package provides you with virtually anything you need to start _feeling RESTful_.

 WP REST Starter consists of several interfaces for both data types and _business logic_, and it comes with straightforward implementations suitable for the common needs.